The equivalence of Bell's inequality and the Nash inequality in a quantum game-theoretic setting: Discussion

-Note that quantum mechanics is central to the setting of the considered quantum game.
-Players' payoff relations are have an underlying quantum probability distributions.
+Note that although the players' strategies are classical, quantum mechanics is central to the setting of the considered quantum game.
+Players' payoff relations have underlying quantum probability distributions.
 The physical system that is used to play this game is the standard EPR type apparatus involving Stern-Gerlach type measurements.
-Local unitary transformations are the players' strategies in schemes to play quantum games whereas we have considered the classical actions of rotating the arms of an EPR apparatus as being the players' strategies.
+Local unitary transformations are used as the players' strategies in the standard schemes to play quantum games whereas classical strategies, akin to rotating the arms of an EPR apparatus, are the players' strategies in this present paper \cite{IqbalWeigert, Iqbalepr1,Iqbalepr2,Iqbalepr3,Iqbalepr4,Iqbalepr5,Iqbalepr6,Iqbalepr7,Iqbalepr8} .
+We identify sets of games in which, for a considered classical mixed strategy, the Nash inequality becomes equivalent to Bell's inequality.

-Our analysis considers a set of games that can be played using the standard setting of the generalized EPR experiments.
-As discussed elsewhere \cite{IqbalWeigert, Iqbal3}, in these games, the players' strategies are classical actions consisting of convex linear combinations---with real coefficients---of their pure classical strategies.
-In the games that we identify, the Nash inequality of a considered classical mixed strategy becomes equivalent to Bell's inequality.
+The results of this paper can be extended to multi-player games.
+This would involve consideration of the N-partite Bell's inequality \cite{Wu et al}---a situation in which use of geometric algebra has been shown to offer a tractable setting for the analysis of N-partite interactions \cite{Iqbalepr8}.
+Also, consideration of two-player games with multi strategies will involve Bell's inequalities with many observables \cite{Ryu et al}.